wilsonmar/wilsonmar.github.io/_posts/2018-10-02-contribute.md

    ### &nbsp; &nbsp; &nbsp; Administrator:

       1. Configure templates and <a target="_blank" href="https://help.salesforce.com/articleView?id=data_sandbox_create.htm&type=5">generate a Dev. sandbox</a> from prod instance.
-      2. Create test scripts on sandbox so it doesn't degrade the production instance.
+      2. Create test scripts on sandbox so running it doesn't corrupt or degrade the production instance.
-      3. Export metadata (coding) from sandbox.
+      3. Export metadata (coding) from Sandbox.
-      4. Create data extract from sandbox.
+      4. Create data extract from Sandbox.
       5. <strong>Cleanse data</strong>
       6. generate using <a target="_blank" href="http://mockaroo.com">mockaroo.com</a> (generates up to 1,000 rows free).
       7. Copy cleansed data into a location available to developers.